Arcioulo/RealAnalysis/CH2/Section_2.4_2.5_2.6/HW5.md

 ### Self-Evaluation

 #### _Part B_
 I see that I was mistaken and that the terms of the two sequences do not interact with each other.
 I think the book could have maybe done a better job here with the notation, but regardless I could have done some more critical thinking here.
-I see that the key was utilizing the known relationships between $x_n$ and $y_n$ and using the MCT to know they converge.
+I see that the key was utilizing the known relationships between $x_n$ and $y_n$ and using the MCT to show they converge.

 ## Problem 2.5.2